The Rise of Endymion (Simmons, Dan, 1997)

 When the time finally comes for Aena and Raul to depart Earth, she sends her protector to fetch the councils ship from where they left it to repair itself.
 Aena herself is going to leave with her disciples to spread her teachings to make humanity ready for the fall of Pax and the coming revelation of the opening of the Void that Binds.

-After a gruelling journey, Raul finally meets Aena again.
+After a grueling journey, Raul finally meets Aena again.
 As he ended up travelling with time debt, Aena is now a grown-up, in her 20s, working in the Buddhist planet of T'ien Shan.
 There the two finally become lovers, but this is also the part of the book that drags the worst.
 Rauls trip to the plant already had some unnecessary clutter, it mostly being a travel catalogue through different worlds, which felt like an unnecessary retread to the previous book.
 In T'ien Shan Simmons gets stuck in describing minute things in unnecessary detail and throwing around names with no real significance to the actual story.
 It is at places almost unbearable to read.

 The story does kick in a higher gear when the Pax and Nemes creatures arrive to capture Aena.
 This is also the point, where we learn that she is capable of freecasting through space the same fashion Shrike can move through time itself.
 Another important thing we've learned is, that the cruciform allowing the resurrection is a parasite manufactured by the Core and it works by ripping energy directly from the Void, damaging it in the process.
 The Core never has learned how to properly use the Void, as they lack the empathetic capacity to truly access it.

-The travellers end up at Ouster space tree construct, a huge tree structure in space, upheld by the Ergs.
+The travelers end up at Ouster space tree construct, a huge tree structure in space, upheld by the Ergs.
 This gargantuan structure is something the Ousters have built with the help of the Templars, who still are around with their three ships.
 A big surprise is the presence of familiar faces from the first two books, Het Masteen and Colonel Kassad.
 Both brought there through time to meet their true destinies to join Aeana in her travels.
 Then there's also Rachel, the daughter of Sol and the future and past lover of Kassad, whom he knew as Moneta.

 With a new crew, their journey continues in the Templar three ship.
 Before they escape, the Pax attacks the space tree construct.
 This is, however, the final leg of the trip, as Aena freecasts through space to spread her disciples to different worlds before Aena, Raul and de Soya go to Pacem to confront Pax.
 There Aena is captured and Raul is imprisoned in Schröderings cube jail.